Part III - Chapter 7: Allowable Costs

 Federal funds are governed by the "cost principles" of OMB.
 Cost principles are the Federal rules that determine the extent of reimbursement of grant expenses.
 Generally, allowable costs include costs that are reasonable and necessary for the successful completion of the project.
 Unallowable costs include, but are not limited to, costs directly related to entertainment or to the purchase of alcohol.
 The cost principles are outlined in Part I, Chapter 2 of this Guide.

-Note: Anyone under per diem allowances or reimbursements who attends any of these events at which food and beverages are provided must deduct the allowance for any meals (i.e., lunch, dinner) provided from his/her per diem allowance.
+NOTE: Anyone covered by per diem meal and incidental expense (M&IE) allowances or reimbursements who attends any events at which food and beverages are provided must deduct the allowance for such meals (i.e., lunch, dinner) provided from his/her per diem allowance in accordance with the schedule listed in Chapter 302 of the Federal Travel Regulations (FTR).

 The top 10 tips for provisions of food and beverages under OJP grants are as follows:

-- Provide a speaker at a lunch or dinner
+- Provide a speaker/program at a lunch or dinner.

-- Surrounding events must provide several hours of substantive information
+- Surrounding events (both before and after food/beverages are served) must provide several hours of substantive information.

 Travel costs are allowable as expenses by employees who are in travel status on official business.
 These costs must be in accordance with Federal or an organizationally approved travel policy.

 - Domestic Travel.
 Recipients may follow their own established travel rates.
-However, OC reserves the right to determine the reasonableness of those rates.
+However, the OCFO reserves the right to determine the reasonableness of those rates.
 If a recipient does not have a written travel policy, the recipient must abide by the Federal travel policy.
-Subrecipients of States must follow their State's established travel policy.
-If a State does not have an established travel policy, the subrecipient must abide by the Federal travel rates.
-The current travel policy and per diem rate information is available on the GSA web site.
+Subrecipients of States must follow their State's established travel policies.
+If a State does not have established travel policy, the subrecipient must abide by the Federal travel policy including per diem rates.
+The current travel policy and per diem rate information is available at the GSA Web site http://www.gsa.gov.

 - Foreign Travel.
 This includes any travel outside of Canada and the United States and its territories and possessions; however, for a recipient or subrecipient located outside Canada and the United States and its territories and possessions, foreign travel means travel outside that country.
 Prior approval is required for all foreign travel (see Part III, Chapter 15: Costs Requiring Prior Approval).